Erick-Bravo/dental-design-ui/beamREADME.md

 I will use this for the background images since it looks a little funky when under text.
 - I believe I mostly just need to change the sizing and margin-top in most area.
 The only thing I know will need a lot of work is the navbar.
 It should keep the logo while displaying the a hamburger. onClick, should open the drop down the links and buttons.
 After this I am done.

+Decided to compramise on the navbar functionality and just have psuedo elements in navbar contents, which then disapear under media queries.
+Then the Beam Dental hamburger appears.

+I am wondering how small a screen size is the default minimum.
+I gauged for the iphone 5 at 320 x 568

+### After Though
+Overall, this has been a really great excersize.
+I became more familiar with display: absolute and its characteristic.
+I also gained a lot of experience with media queries.
+I have not used media queries to that extend yet, but rather enjoys it and will take that to my own personal projects.
+Cant wait to hear feedback from this excersize.